vsoch/gridtest/README.md

 GridTest is a small python library that will read in one or more python scripts or modules, and generate a testing file that can be used to run grid tests.
 A "gridtest" is one that is run over a grid of environment or parameter settings that can optionally be optimized for something.
+For example, you can run a single function across a grid of its own arguments, and then measure the time that each one takes, and report the results in a grid for inspection.
 Take a look at the [examples](examples) folder or the [documentation](https://vsoch.github.io/gridtest) for getting started.